StunnaDawg/RehabPlus/README.md

 # RehabPlus
 Designed for orthopedic surgeons, physiotherapists, and patients, Rehab Plus is a post-surgical/injury recovery application.
-Built with React Native and React Navigation, it offers robust backend support with Firebase integration for Authentication and Firestore for the database.
+Built with React Native/ TypeScript and React Navigation, it offers robust backend support with Firebase integration for Authentication and Firestore for the database.

 ## Features